XH961209/haoxu.github.io/_pages/about.md

 It dramatically increases their real-time packet processing capability.
 Relevant works have been published in [NSDI](https://dl.acm.org/doi/10.5555/3323234.3323286), [ICPP](https://dl.acm.org/doi/abs/10.1145/3472456.3473512), and [INFOCOM](https://haoxufd.github.io/files/Harry.pdf).
+- IPU Feature Development.
+As an intern in Intel, I also work on developing new features for IPU based on the specific requirements of Google Cloud.
+This involves the offloading of fundamental infrastructure‑related tasks from CPU to IPU.
 - SDN.
 I used to work in [Sangfor](https://www.sangfor.com/) Virtual Network Department for a year, where I worked with a seven-person team to develop the control plane of an SDN system.
 - P4 Gateway Testbed.
 I worked in [Bytedance](https://www.bytedance.com/en/) as an intern from May 2021 to Aug.
 2021,